ibm-cloud-docs/cephaas/about_object_storage.md

 All requests and responses are made over `HTTPS`.
 All `GET` and `HEAD` requests made to objects return an Etag value with the MD5 hash of the object to ensure integrity on the client side.

 Developers use APIs to interact with their object storage. {{site.data.keyword.cephaas_short}} Object Storage supports a subset of the S3 API for reading and writing data, as well as for bucket configuration.
 Software development kits (SDKs) are available for Go framework.
-A plug-in is available for the [{{site.data.keyword.cloud_notm}} Command-Line Interface](/docs/cli?topic=cli-getting-started){: external}.

 ## Known limitations